-Wild Dog Safaris in Namibia prepared some delicious vegan meals for me, and the owner is even planning to make vegetarian and vegan cooking the theme of their next staff training workshop.
+Wild Dog Safaris in Namibia prepared some delicious vegan meals for me.
+The owner is even planning to make vegetarian and vegan cooking the theme of their next staff training workshop!

 And in the Okavango Delta in Botswana, I had the incredible privilege of viewing the wild animals with a local vegan guide.
 Check out my post about that safari to find out why I recommend Botswana as the best safari destination for vegans.

 6. Eat at Vegetarian and Vegan Restaurants